 - Configuration Mode allows to set various system settings.
-These are organized each at a separate screen.
-The configuration screen number is indicated in the display status line. - Operations in CFG mode - Key [Enter] .. cycles through the values of configured parameter - Key [Next] .. moves to the next configuration screen. - Key [Back] .. moves to the previous configuration screen. - Key [Mode] .. leaves the configuration mode.
+These are organized each on a separate screen.
+The configuration screen number is indicated in the display status line. - Operations in CFG mode - Key [Enter] .. cycles through the values of configured parameter or cyclically activates editing fields in the case there are more than one.
+Keys [Next][Back] then adjust the activated values. - o Key [Next] .. moves to the next configuration screen. - Key [Back] .. moves to the previous configuration screen.

+- Key [Mode] .. leaves the configuration mode.
 All configured values are actuated only when user leaves the CFG mode and they are also stored at that moment to the SD card. - C0 screen ..
-System Information (no changes allowed only showing the information) - o Model .. device model ID - Version .. version of the SW - Serial# .. serial number of the device - o Tx [C] .. temperature of the unit processor - Tb [C] .. temperature of the unit transceiver - C1 screen ..
-Velocity Unit - VelUnit .. unit for the measurement {mps, fps, kph, mph} - C2 screen ..
-Trigger Gain - TrigGain ... values {0,1,...,10} set the acoustic/vibration triggering sensor sensitivity.
+System Information - HW .. device HW ID - SW .. version of the SW - DeviceID .. serial number of the device - o Tx [C] .. temperature of the unit processor - Tb [C] .. temperature of the unit transceiver - Current date and time .. use [Enter] to jump between fields and [Next][Back] to adjust the value. - C1 screen ..
+Velocity Unit - VelUnit .. unit of the measurement {mps, fps, kph, mph} - C2 screen ..
+Trigger Gain - TrigGain .. values {0,1,...,10} set the acoustic/vibration triggering sensor sensitivity.
 The higher the value the higher sensitivity.
-Values close to 0 are recommended for a rifle mounted device and reduce the chance of false triggering by neighbor shooters.
+Lower values are recommended for a rifle mounted device and reduce the chance of false triggering by neighbor shooters.
 Values close to 10 are recommended for tripod mounted scenarios and rifles with suppressor.
-These values however make the device more prone to false triggering. - C3 screen ..
-Velocity Range - VelRange .. {Low, Mid, High} - settings Low and Mid are enabled only in the Expert mode - Min/Max .. the minimum and maximum value of the measurement range - dv .. device measurement resolution for a given range.
-Notice however that this is just a numerical resolution limit.
-The true indicator of the measurement precision is given by CI and SNR factors.

-- C4 screen ..
+These values however make the device more prone to false triggering.
+Value 0 completely switches off the internal trigger.
+This is intended for the use of Remote Trigger.
+TrigCal is the value set by sensor autocalibration (only for information). - C3 screen ..
 Detection Threshold - DetThr [dB].. detection threshold in dB, values {13, 17, 20, 23}.
 The shot is detected as a valid measurement if the current measurement SNR exceeds this value.
 The higher the value the stronger the received signal must be for a device to evaluate it as a valid measurement.
 The optimal value depends on many factors (the bullet caliber, the triggering delay, the position of the device).
 Some experimentation is needed.
 The lower values are recommended for small calibers, the larger values for large calibers.
 The recommended all-purpose default value is 17 dB.
 The smaller values should be used only when the device frequently does not capture strong enough signal.
-As a guidance, use the SNR value shown on the measurement screen for a current shot. - C5 screen ..
-WiFi - Although it is not enforced, a restart of the device is recommended after switching it on. - WiFi .. {on, off} switches WiFi on/off - Network .. the name of the WiFi Access Point (AP) - o Password .. the password for accessing the WiFi AP - IP .. the IP address to which the web client on a computer or a smartphone should be pointed to. - C6 screen ..
-Carrier Frequency - CarrierFreq .. the carrier frequency of the device, values {24150, 24160,..,24250} MHz.
-Make sure that no other radar device in 24GHz band uses the same frequency in the vicinity of this device.
+As a guidance, use the SNR value shown on the measurement screen for a current shot.
+Noise background SNR (no bullet present) should be around 10 dB and lower.
+Occasionally, if there is radio interference, it could be slightly higher.